itn-ignite/ESRs-Programming-and-Bioinformatics-Workshop/docs/schedule.md

 #### Here is the official schedule for the ESRs Programming and Bioinformatics Workshop in Split, Crotia (December 1-8, 2018).

 #### December 1, 2018
-19:00 Meet and Greet / Get Together :beers:
+19:00 Meet and Greet / Get Together

 #### Workshop Program (December 2-7, 2018)